kubectl

 in a minimal configuration for development.
 See below for production install.

 Be patient.
-This can take some time depending on your internet connection
+This can take some time depending on your internet connection.

-kubectl rollout status deployment/simulator --watch; kubectl rollout status deployment/api-server --watch
+kubectl rollout status deployment/simulator --watch kubectl rollout status deployment/api-server --watch

 minikube ip

-$ helm delete hkube
+helm delete hkube

 etcd

-cluster for queues minio
+for queues and messagingminio

 Common configuration options are described below.
 For a complete list see the helm chart Readme